 Terminology and classification varies, but to help start the policy development conversation, it may be helpful to sort corrections and retractions into 3 major categories:

 Errata are the most common form of correction to a published work.
 An erratum is published when the change to the original publication affects the article’s metadata or the article text’s meaning.
-Typically when an erratum is published, the original article is updated to reflect the change when possible.
+When an erratum is published, the original article may or may not be updated to reflect the change.
+If your journal is indexed elsewhere, your decision to update the original article may depend on their policy.
+Whatever your approach it should be consistent across all platforms.

 For example: